-Record of conversations – whenever an adviser has a conversation with a client regarding their investments or financial planning strategy, a formal written record of that conversation will be made and the client will be provided with a copy.
+Record of conversations – whenever your adviser has a conversation with you regarding your investments or financial planning strategy, a recording of that conversation will be made and retained.

 Transaction reporting – financial planning firms will be required to make a report of all transactions made by clients that fall within the scope of the new legislation.
 To do this all investors will need a Legal Entity Identifier (LEI).

 For individuals, this will normally be a National Insurance Number (NINO).
 Where, for any reason, a NINO is not available, there are prescribed alternatives that can be used.
 Should it be necessary, Holden & Partners may contact clients regarding any further information that is needed to generate a personal LEI.
 Any clients who are not contacted may assume that no further information is needed.